 Recovering from respiratory illness can make even the simple things difficult to do.

 Are you or your loved one low on energy or struggling with dyspnea after a planned surgery, unexpected hospitalization, or while recovering from COVID 19?
 There are general tips you can follow to maximize your productivity, while still allowing your body time to recover.

-Always consult your physician or therapist for personal needs, but here are some general tips!
+Always consult your personal physician or therapist for personal needs (see the medical disclaimer), but here are some general tips!

 Practical adjustments to help with recovery from general respiratory illness.

 - Place arm chairs in a couple strategic locations so you can sit quickly if you become tired: in your bathroom for grooming, in your bedroom for dressing, at the top or bottom of a staircase, near the kitchen sink, inside the door you come into from the car.
 The armrest provide trunk support and a push off for standing up.